-We have adopted the 2009 Equity Incentive Plan (the "2009 Plan") to provide incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including personnel of Pine River, PRCM Advisers LLC and their affiliates.
-The 2009 plan is administered by the Compensation Committee appointed by our Board of Directors.
-The 2009 plan permits the granting of restricted shares of common stock, phantom shares, dividend equivalent rights and other equity-based awards.
+We have adopted the 2009 Equity Incentive Plan, or 2009 Plan, to provide incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including personnel of Pine River, PRCM Advisers and their affiliates.
+The 2009 Plan is administered by the Compensation Committee appointed by our Board of Directors.
+The 2009 Plan permits the granting of restricted shares of common stock, phantom shares, dividend equivalent rights and other equity-based awards.